Chapter 5 Reliability

 When either of these is violated, alpha underestimates reliability and overestimates the fraction of test variance that is associated with the general variance in the test.

-Alpha and the split halves are internal consistency estimates.
+Alpha and the split half are internal consistency estimates.
 Moving to model-based techniques allows us to take into consideration the factor structure of the scale.
-In the original article (Szymanski & Bissonette, 2020), results were as follows (note that the alphas are stronger than in our simulation):
+In the original article (Szymanski & Bissonette, 2020), results were as follows:

-In the context of psychometrics it may be useful (albeit an oversimplification) to think of factors as scales/subscales where g refers to the amount of variance in the general factor (or total scale score) and subcales to be items that have something in common that is separate from what is g.
+In the context of psychometrics, it may be useful (albeit an oversimplification) to think of factors as scales/subscales where g refers to the amount of variance in the general factor (or total scale score) and subscales to be items that have something in common that is separate from what is g.

 Model-based estimates examine the correlations or covariances of the items and decompose the test variance into that which is: